 Your plant has been shipped to you in a pot.
 We urge you to remove it from the shipping box and plant it as soon as possible.
-Should planting be delayed due to weather or other unforeseen circumstances, roll the plastic bag down around the plant and place it near a bright window or other sunny location.
-Keep it well-watered in its pot until permanently planted.
-Once planted, it will begin setting roots and, as the weather warms, begin showing new growth.
-Please plant as soon as possible, provide reasonable care and be patient.
+Should planting be delayed, remove the plastic bag from around the pot, place the plant in a sunny location, and keep it well-watered.
+Once planted, it will begin growing new roots and, depending on the time of year, growing new foliage.

 The foliage on potted plants may appear slightly wilted or yellow upon arrival.
 This is due to the stress of shipping and is usually nothing to worry about.
-Water the plant thoroughly, place it in a shady location for a few days and remove any foliage that does not recover.
+Water the plant thoroughly, place it in a shady location and remove any foliage that does not recover.